Alex Smith: 2018 season

 On January 30, 2018, Smith was traded to the Washington Redskins in exchange for cornerback Kendall Fuller and a third-round pick (78th overall) in the 2018 NFL draft.
 The trade became official on March 14, the first day of the new league year.
 Smith subsequently signed a four-year, $94 million contract extension with the Redskins.

-In his Redskins debut, Smith threw for 255 yards and two touchdowns in a 24–6 road victory over the Arizona Cardinals.
+During his Redskins debut, Smith threw for 255 yards and two touchdowns in a 24–6 road victory over the Arizona Cardinals.
 Through the first nine games of the season, he helped lead Washington to a 6–3 record.

 Leg injury

 "I remember a really funny feeling in my leg.
 It wasn't like I knew it was broken immediately.
 It went fuzzy.
 That's what it felt like.
 And then it really was the visual when I looked down and could see, you know, that my leg obviously wasn't straight anymore that told me that I had broken it."